keptn/lifecycle-toolkit/docs/content/en/docs/concepts/tasks/_index.md

 ```
 A further example, is available [here](./examples/taskonly-hello-keptn/inline/taskdefinition.yaml).

-To runtime can also fetch the script on the fly from a remote webserver.
+The runtime can also fetch the script on the fly from a remote webserver.
 For this, the CRD should look like the following:

 ```yaml
 apiVersion: lifecycle.keptn.sh/v1alpha2